byui-cse/itm300-course/source/module-01/project-lab-1.md

 body-class: index-page
 ---

+# Product Objective

+You will be hosting a static website for your client as a placeholder until the final site is up and ready.
+You will be hosting the site in an S3 bucket.
+The files are provided for you.

 ## Download the following files:

 Download the [zip file](./quick-oil-s3-static-site.zip) containing the website you are going to host on S3.
 You'll need to unzip the files prior to uploading them to your s3 bucket.